pixelsoup42/cardano_account_pandas_dumper/README.md

 columns 3-...:
 transaction input (positive) or output (negative) for each asset and address.

-row 0: asset policy
-row 1: asset name
+row 0: asset name
-row 2: address
+row 1: address

-If the `--raw_values` flag is passed, row 3 is inserted, with a value of `own`for own addresses (belonging to the specified staking addresses) and `other` for other addresses (if `--raw_values`is not passed, this information is on row 2).
+If the `--raw_values` flag is passed, row 2 is inserted, with a value of `own`for own addresses (belonging to the specified staking addresses) and `other` for other addresses.
 Addresses belonging to one of the specified staking addresses are labeled as `own`.
 With `--detail_level=2`, known addresses are listed with their name, other addresses are labeled as `other`.